For long time readers, you may recall the past few years when I had spinal injuries (in 2018 and 2020), and had hernia surgery (2018 as well).

 By putting pressure around the entirety of the diaphragm, the only comfortable way to stand up straight wearing the belt is in fact standing with perfect posture through the rib cage and pelvis.
 If you deviate from this, you’ll feel uneven pressure in the low back and abs.
 Like I said before, wearing the belt is self correcting.
 Once you put it on, your own breathing will align you.

 If you cannot tell by now, I HIGHLY Recommend this Belt

 If you Would Like to order a Breathe Belt

 I contacted the company a week ago, and got into contact with the owner and inventor, Jesse Ohliger.

-As Jesse’s website is not fully functional yet, you MUST go to this link to order the breathe belt to place the order and apply the discount code – CORTES20 – to get the $30 off
+Go to this link to order the breathe belt to place the order.
+The discount code CORTES20 will be applied automatically to take off $32.

 Any questions, please let me know.

 I am sincere in stating that this device can provide real pain relief and functional improvement if you are someone with low back pain.